Poor performance can scupper even the cleverest app idea. This applies whether it’s only for internal use, or it’s designed with customers in mind.

 Knowing what to troubleshoot is just as important as actually working on app performance dilemmas.
-Making use of monitoring software must be the first port of call for any developer.
+Making use of monitoring software must be the first port of call for any Ruby on rails developer.

 Part of this process is also getting a baseline reading for app performance.
 Without this, you won’t know whether it has veered away from this ideal benchmark.